 These signs may include:

-A circumvallate placenta leads to a higher chance of persistent vaginal bleeding during the first trimester.
+A circumvallate placenta leads to a

 A study involving 92 women with a circumvallate placenta found that the incidence of vaginal bleeding was higher in these women than in those in the control group during all three trimesters.

 However, the authors note that the results may not be fully representative of the general population, as the study included such a small number of women.